Embed this map on your website

-- Oklahoma: Gov. Mary Fallin (R) rejected the Medicaid expansion in November 2012 and has not proposed an alternate model for expanding insurance coverage for low-income state residents.
-However, some administration allies have said she has "not closed the door" on a possible, future plan to expand coverage.
+- Oklahoma: Then-Gov. Mary Fallin (R) stated her opposition to Medicaid expansion in November 2012 and has not proposed an alternate model for expanding insurance coverage for low-income state residents.

-- Texas: Gov. Rick Perry (R) and the Republican majority in the state Legislature have unanimously rejected the Medicaid expansion, although Democrats have introduced legislation (HB 3791) that would establish a strategy to expand Medicaid.
-The bill is pending in the House.
+- Texas: Then-Gov. Rick Perry (R) and the Republican majority in the state Legislature unanimously rejected the Medicaid expansion, although Democrats introduced legislation (HB 3791) that would establish a strategy to expand Medicaid.
+Perry's successor, Gov. Greg Abbott (R), also opposes Medicaid expansion.

 Next in the Daily Briefing